GwangGeun/css3-project-kakaoTalk/README.md

 # kakao-clone

-This is my personal "html & css" project.
+This is my personal "HTML5 & CSS3" project.

 Please click below link, if you wonder this project.